TW0CATSGAMES/TW0CATSGAMES.github.io/index.md

 # The Progression of Time

 The world itself is vast and ever-changing.
-The full simulation of time, weather and seasons will change what strategies you will be effective in battle, along with the different climates across the world.
+The full simulation of time, weather and seasons changes what strategies will be effective in battle, along with the different climates across the world.

 ![Branching](/assets/img/2023-02-03 (18).png)